Student Loan Debt

 How to Apply

-RPAYE limits student loan payments to 10% of discretionary income.
-Undergraduate loans are forgiven after 20 years of on-time payments and graduate loans after 25 years.
+REPAYE, now known as the SAVE Plan, caps monthly payments at 10% of discretionary income.
+Undergraduate loans are forgiven after 20 years of payments, while graduate loans are forgiven after 25 years.
+Unlike PAYE and IBR, there is no income eligibility requirement for enrollment.

 Eligible Loans